 Missouri Department of Health & Senior Services TEL-LINK – Call 800-835-5465 if in need of a safe crib.

-Missouri Department of Health & Senior Services (DHSS) Planning a Safe Place for your Baby to Sleep (webpage under current construction)
+Missouri Department of Health & Senior Services (DHSS) Safe Cribs Program

 Preventing Child Deaths in Missouri-The Missouri Child Fatality Review Program Annual Reports – State Technical Assistance Team (STAT)